School Counselor

 Manage library resources, assist students in research, and foster a love of reading and lifelong learning.

-In employment of counseling occupations over the next decade
+in employment of counseling occupations over the next decade

-For counseling occupations
+for counseling occupations

-Predicted annually over the next decade in counseling roles
+predicted annually over the next decade in counseling roles

 U.S. Bureau of Labor Statistics

-While a bachelor's degree may suffice for some entry-level advising positions, obtaining a Master's degree can significantly enhance your advising skills and broaden your understanding of student development and educational systems.
+While a bachelor's degree may suffice for some entry-level advising positions, obtaining a master's degree can significantly enhance your advising skills and broaden your understanding of student development and educational systems.
 Pursuing a graduate degree in these areas not only deepens your expertise but also often leads to more advanced opportunities, potentially higher salaries, and a greater impact in guiding and supporting students.

 Yes, certification is typically required for school counselors, advisors, and librarians, with specific requirements varying based on the role and location.